Ciaran Jenkins

 Ciaran Jenkins (born 1984, in Merthyr Tydfil, Wales) is a Welsh journalist and reporter who works for Channel 4 News, the flagship news programme of British broadcaster Channel 4.
-He is the channel's Scotland correspondent.
+He was the channel's Scotland correspondent.

 Personal life

-Jenkins was born in Merthyr Tydfil, a former mining town in what was then Mid Glamorgan in the valleys of South Wales.
-His father is the Welsh poet and author, Mike Jenkins.
-His sister is Bethan Jenkins, a Plaid Cymru politician who represented the South Wales West region in the National Assembly for Wales.
-He also has a younger sister named Niamh.

-Jenkins read music at Fitzwilliam College, Cambridge, graduating in 2005 and was a gifted cellist, reaching the final of the Texaco Young Musician of Wales competition in 1999.
-In 2016, Jenkins shared his experience of studying at Cambridge as an ambassador for the Seren Network.
+Jenkins, from Merthyr Tydfil, read music at Fitzwilliam College, Cambridge, graduating in 2005 and was a gifted cellist, reaching the final of the Texaco Young Musician of Wales competition in 1999.

 Career

 After leaving university, Jenkins lived in Japan where he studied Japanese and wrote articles for The Guardian newspaper's Comment is Free website.
 He studied at Cardiff University School of Journalism during which time he developed a popular political blog, Blamerbell Briefs.

 Jenkins is a former BBC Cymru Wales education correspondent, appearing frequently on BBC Wales Today and the Welsh language news programme, Newyddion.

 Jenkins conducted in-depth investigations into bogus academics and fraud in 2011, which led to the effective abolition of the University of Wales, formerly Britain's second-largest university.

-Jenkins joined Channel 4 News as a reporter in January 2012.
+Jenkins joined Channel 4 News as a reporter in January 2012. in 2023 he was succeeded as Scotland Correspondent by Kathryn Samson.